Vitamin B12 and Depression

 - Individuals tolerate this form very well, and it is unlikely to induce side effects.

 - Hydroxycobalamin will covert into adenoslycobalamin and methylcobalamin.

 - The hydroxyl form is good for people with low homocysteine as it will mop up nitric oxide caused by a CBS pathway up regulation.

 - Use this form if you are not sure if you will have an adverse reaction to methylcobalamin.

-- Adenosylcobalamin is involved in the conversion of methylmalonyl-CoA to succinyl-CoA, without which the krebs cycle can’t operate properly.
+- Adenosylcobalamin plays a role in converting methylmalonyl-CoA to succinyl-CoA, a process essential for the proper functioning of the Krebs cycle.
 The Krebs cycle is the body’s energy cycle inside each cell.

 - This form is currently not available for sale in Australia.

 - Methylcobalamin is neurological B12 .

 - Methylcobalamin is essential for folate metabolism and the proper functioning of the methylation cycle via the recycling of homocysteine to methionine.